icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 - [dropbox](https://github.com/zpm-zsh/dropbox) - A [dropbox](https://www.dropbox.com/) plugin for ZSH that provides `dropbox-cli` and `dropbox-uploader` commands.
 - [drupal](https://github.com/yhaefliger/zsh-drupal) - Adds aliases for common tasks and also tab-completion for `drush`.
 Inspired by [Artisan](https://github.com/jessarcher/zsh-artisan).
 - [dune-quotes](https://github.com/brokendisk/dune-quotes) - Random Dune quote generator plugin.
+- [dune.zsh](https://github.com/bitpeppr/dune.zsh) - Plugin to randomly display a quote from an extensive pool of Dune quotes.
 - [duration](https://github.com/rtakasuke/zsh-duration) - Displays command duration if it exceeds a user-settable run time.
 - [dwim](https://github.com/oknowton/zsh-dwim) - Attempts to predict what you will want to do next.
 It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
 - [easy-motion](https://github.com/IngoHeimbach/zsh-easy-motion) - A port of [vim-easymotion](https://github.com/easymotion/vim-easymotion) for ZSH.